marl/openl3/docs/tutorial.rst

     import numpy as np

     audio_filepath = '/path/to/file.wav'

-    # Save the file to '/path/to/file.npz'
+    # Save the embedding to '/path/to/file.npz'
     openl3.process_file(audio_filepath)

-    # Save the file to `/path/to/file_suffix.npz`
+    # Save the embedding to `/path/to/file_suffix.npz`
     openl3.process_file(audio_filepath, suffix='suffix')

-    # Save the file to '/different/dir/file_suffix.npz'
+    # Save the embedding to '/different/dir/file_suffix.npz'
     openl3.process_file(audio_filepath, suffix='suffix', output_dir='/different/dir')

 The embddings can be loaded from disk using numpy: